SewerynKopec/Ocaml-calculator/README.md

 # Ocaml-calculator

-Graphic console calculator created with Ocaml.
+Console calculator with graphing created with Ocaml.